-The goal is for this assessment is for 70% of students to demonstrate adequate or higher proficiency in both categories of measurement (Content and Development).
-A standard rubric will be used to assess demonstration of literary analysis (Content and Development) in the paper according to the following levels of proficiency - Superior, Strong, Adequate, Weak, or No Proficiency.
+The goal is for this assessment is for 70% of students to demonstrate adequate or higher proficiency in both categories of measurement (Critical Thinking and Knowledge of Literary Context).
+A standard rubric will be used to assess demonstration of these two skills in the paper according to the following levels of proficiency - Superior, Strong, Adequate, Weak, or No Proficiency.